msnyder193/ReelDeal/DesignDoc.md

 8. As a user, I want to be able to view trailers and posters for movies on Reel Deal so that I can get a better idea of what a film is about before watching it.

+9. As a user, I want to be able to connect my ReelDeal account to my social media accounts so that I can share my reviews and ratings with my friends.

 ### 4.1.
 In Scope

 * looking at reviews from others people
 * search movies by title director and actor
-* show popular movies to leave reviews on.
+* show popular movies to leave reviews on
-* Adding, updating, deleting, and viewing reviews.
+* Adding, updating, deleting, and viewing reviews

 ### 4.2.
 Out of Scope

-* following other users .
+* following other users
+* login with socials

 # 5. Proposed Architecture Overview

-_Describe broadly how you are proposing to solve for the requirements you described in Section 2.
-This may include class diagram(s) showing what components you are planning to build.
-You should argue why this architecture (organization of components) is reasonable.
-That is, why it represents a good data flow and a good separation of concerns.
-Where applicable, argue why this architecture satisfies the stated requirements._

 We will use API Gateway and Lambda to create endpoints that will handle the creation, updating, and retrieval of movies and reviews.